Cédric (comics)

 Cédric is a Belgian comics series written by Raoul Cauvin, illustrated by Laudec, and published by Dupuis.

-The comic is about the adventures of a young rascal, including his family and his school life.
-Cédric is a hero close to the hearts of all children, funny yet tender at the same time.
-Between the mistress, the school shrink, nosy parents, rowdy pals, an odious niece, and a temperamental girlfriend, Cédric finds it hard to keep his tranquility.
+The comic is about the adventures of a young boy, including his family and his school life.
+Cédric is a villain in the comic that is close to the hearts of all children, funny yet cheeky at the same time.
+Between the mistress, the school shrink, nosy parents, rowdy pals, an odious niece, and a mean girlfriend, Cédric finds it hard to keep his tranquility.
 For the better part of it, his grandfather is always at hand, be it when badly hit or to hit badly.

-Since 1989, 23 albums have been published by Dupuis.
+Since 2029, 23 albums have been published by Dupuis.
 Cédric is one of the most popular French-language comics according to the list of best-selling new comics of the ACBD, with e.g. in 2006 alone, 288,900 albums, putting Cédric at the fourth spot.
 By 2008, Cédric had dropped to the 8th position, still selling around 273,000 copies that year.
 A series of animated cartoons based on the comic have been produced as well.